nashie1004/online-chess/README.md

 1. fifty move rule
 2. show proper chess move notation
 3. 3 fold repetition
-5. responsive ui
+4. responsive ui
-8. some framer motion?, more sounds and some phaser effects
+5. some framer motion?, more sounds and some phaser effects
-10. bug - if both player exited and a timer is running, cancel timer?
+6. bug - if both player exited and a timer is running, cancel timer?
-11. bug - timer not found on resignation and draw
+7. bug - timer not found on resignation and draw
-12. use redis
+8. use redis
-13. add board coordinates
+9. add board coordinates
-14. add profile image
+10. add profile image
+11. fix types

 ### SQLite
 ```